As the owner of a rental property, you’re all about keeping your place safe, right?

 We ask that they provide time and date-stamped photos to the landlord.
 They say no. Then we ask if they provide in-depth, detailed reports to their landlords after each inspection.
 Nope.

 Afterward, we ask if they’re providing inspections every three months, why is no evidence presented to the landlord?

 Great question, and one they often fudge trying to answer.

 They say they don’t provide inspections per se, but on average a repair person enters one of their properties every three months to fix something, and they consider that an inspection.

 Yep.
-Doesn’t matter if repair person doesn’t enter the same property every three months - it’s more of an estimate across the board, so-to-speak.
+Doesn’t matter if a repair person doesn’t enter the same property every three months - it’s more of an estimate across the board, so to speak.

 Another excuse - sorry, inspection example - they give is this:

 They don’t go into the rental every three months, more like just drive by and check things out from the street.

 Now we see it!
 So to them, driving by outside is an inspection, and that’s what they’re selling to you, but not in those words.
 You think you’re getting a full inspection but you’re not.
 You’re getting some guy driving past outside and calling it a day.

 In all fairness, we used to do these quarterly drive-by inspections ourselves.